 “I. The inhabitants believing in Christ are Greeks. […] XII.
 The inhabitants who don’t believe in Christ are Metics”.
 This extract from the Legal Order of Eastern Continental Greece, written in Salona in the autumn of 1821, is of peculiar interest.
 It doesn’t make citizens, since local governments didn’t have such qualities, but it shows in the most eloquent way the direction for the constitution of citizenship in the revolting territory.
 The raw material of the Greek citizen isn’t national.
 It’s, in principle, religious.

-For nearly a hundred years, from the declaration of independence until the aftermath of the Smyrna Catastrophe in 1922 and the subsequent population exchange, the Greek citizenship remained potentially open, ready to include Ottoman citizens who will become the next citizens of the ever-expanding Greek State.
+For nearly a hundred years, from the declaration of independence until the aftermath of the Smyrna Catastrophe in 1922 and the subsequent population exchange, Greek citizenship remained potentially open, ready to include Ottoman citizens who would become the next citizens of an ever-expanding Greek State.
 Although in the future the right of blood and the principle of origin will become the core of Greek citizenship, this couldn’t be the case from the outset, because States, especially if they’re the products of a revolutionary process, must create their citizens on the basis of the preexisting ethnic material.
 This is done in a political way, but not arbitrarily as if nationality could be structured in any way.
-Of course, this “century of inclusion” isn’t as peaceful as the democratic phraseology suggests, and despite the abundance of the employed methods (land annexation, violent Hellenization, population exchange, enlistment in the Greek army, giving land to settlers), this particular definition of Greek citizenship reaches its historical limit with the defeat of the Megali Idea [Great Idea, the Greek irredentism begetting territorial expansion] during the Greco-Turkish War of 1919-1922.
+Of course, this “century of inclusion” isn’t as peaceful as the democratic phraseology suggests, and despite the abundance of the employed methods (land annexation, violent Hellenisation, population exchange, enlistment in the Greek military, giving land to settlers), this particular definition of Greek citizenship reaches its historical limit with the defeat of Megali Idea [Great Idea, the Greek irredentism begetting territorial expansion] during the Greco-Turkish War of 1919-1922.
 Despite the fact that the working class emerged as a social subject making demands at the last quarter of the 19th century, despite the fact that warfares resulted in political instability, coups and the National Schism, it is the arrival of immigrants from Asia Minor and their suspended situation between the people and the nation that in the end brought the prevalent policy for attributing Greek citizenship to its limits.
 The end of WWII and the Greek Civil War will shift permanently the interest of the Greek State to its interior, since the necessity to stabilise the national regime of accumulation is imperative in accordance with the international Keynesian standards.
 It must become clear who belongs to the Greek nation, who will enjoy the privileges of social policy and who won’t: women get a rudimentary right to vote in municipal and regional elections in 1930, only those who are over 30 years old and know how to read and write, but without having the right of being candidates in the election, and will get full political rights in 1952, which will be fully implemented only in the 1956 elections.
 However, the right of blood does stipulate that someone is of the Greek genus only if his father is Greek.
 From now on, you are born Greek, the right of blood and the distinction between people of the Greek genus and people not of the Greek genus, will penetrate the entire status of citizenship.
 A government circular of the Ministry of Interior from 1961 states that:

 [T]he Ministry, in interpreting the terms “people of the Greek genus” and “people not of the Greek genus”, doesn’t take as a criterion only the racial origin of the person.
 On the contrary, in harmony with the opinion of the Council of Citizenship and the prevalent scientific views, the Ministry has always accepted that the main criterion for distinguishing “people of the Greek genus” from “people not of the Greek genus” is the national consciousness.
 Thus, in some cases people of Greek racial origin were evaluated as “people not of the Greek genus” since they were lacking a Greek national consciousness, while some people of non-Greek descent (e.g. Bavarians, Israelis) were evaluated as “people of the Greek genus” since they had a Greek national consciousness.
 Thus, the distinction between “people of the Greek genus” and “people not of the Greek genus” isn’t based mainly on the racial origin of the person (ethnicity, religion, language).
 The racial origin or ethnic origin of a person alone doesn’t define the concept of “people of the Greek genus” and “people not of the Greek genus”, but is an adjuvant element to be taken into account in the particular evaluation as to whether a person is of the Greek genus or not, and the answer to this question is mainly based on his/her national consciousness.

 We notice here clearly the Greek peculiarity, where the factors structuring the nationality are two: the racial origin and the national consciousness, interchangeable with each other on a case-by-case basis.
-The construction of the citizen inevitably bears within the defining of the non-citizen, and it’s the needs of social antagonism that determine which criterion to use each time:
+The construction of the citizen inevitably bears within it the defining of the non-citizen, and it’s the needs of social antagonism that determine which criterion to use each time:

 What is particularly characteristic of this period is that as the political rivals culminating in the Greek Civil War rise, the constitutive limit of origin is explicitly aborted, and henceforth “national consciousness” becomes the vital criterion.
-The defeated of the Civil War seem to not bear this “national consciousness”, and so they’re treated and fully assimilated to the “people not of the Greek genus”, although they’re “related by blood” to the “people of the Greek genus”.
+The defeated of the Civil War seem to not bear this “national consciousness”, and so they’re treated and fully assimilated to the “people not of the Greek genus”, although they’re “related by blood” to “people of the Greek genus”.
 In simple words, the Greek communists were called “Bulgarians of the Greek National Liberation Front”, and became essentially non-Greeks.
 The political consciousness becomes genus and the genus becomes political consciousness.
 This is the ideological culmination of the wrap of Greek citizenship: the denial of citizenship to the genealogically suspected as belonging to the Greek nation due to their communist beliefs.
 The division between the people and the nation that marks the 20th century Greek history has as a necessary institutional conclusion the deprivation of nationality for the “enemy within”.

-2nd addendum: The fact that the Greek State could only exist with the help of foreign powers as an international protectorate, contributes to the internationalised character of the Greek nation, to the multiplication of its points of reference, and doesn’t diminish its foundational power since, due to the long-term liberation struggle, the foreign support didn’t prevent its self-understanding in general as rebellious, revolutionary and therefore politically voluntaristic: In the minutes of the Greek National Assembly in Athens on September 3, 1844, is noted in retrospection that “[t]he [liberational] war was, in general, a war of the whole Greek race against the Muslims, and noone denies this”.
-The hetero-determination of the Greek nation from the Ottoman rule is strong, but it’s clear that the early Greek political community, subject to the Orthodox genus, is not constituted on the basis of racist connotations or zealously religious choices:
+2nd addendum: The fact that the Greek State could only exist with the help of foreign powers as an international protectorate, contributes to the internationalised character of the Greek nation, to the multiplication of its points of reference, and doesn’t diminish its foundational power since, due to the long-term liberation struggle, the foreign support didn’t prevent its self-understanding in general as rebellious, revolutionary and therefore politically voluntaristic: in the minutes of the Greek National Assembly in Athens on September 3, 1844, is noted in retrospection that “[t]he [liberational] war was, in general, a war of the whole Greek race against the Muslims, and noone denies this”.
+The hetero-determination of the Greek nation from the Ottoman rule is strong, but it’s clear that the early Greek political community, subsumed under the Orthodox genus, is not constituted on the basis of racist connotations or zealously religious choices:

 In chapter B of the Constitution of Troezen, we read that “[p]rovinces of Greece are those who have raised and will raise weapons against the Ottoman dynasty”.
 That is, already from the early constitutional texts, this element of political voluntarism coexists with any legal stasis of the genus.
 Of course, there weren’t many Muslims who fought on the side of the rebels, but it seems that those -mainly Albanians- who did rebelled, this choice of theirs have been possibly justified by the acquisition of Greek citizenship.
 Citizenship in Greece, within its husk of a peculiar religious ethno-tribalism, conceals a core of profound political voluntarism, with all its meanings: the answer to the question “who we are?” has the genus as a boundary, because it must have a boundary, and genus is the only safe boundary during the period in which a virtual boundary is delineated.
 Other boundaries -like language- shrink.
 What about the origin?
 It’s deemed as inscrutable and illusory […] After all, noone is a Greek citizen within the Ottoman Empire.
 The answer to the question “who are of Greek genus” has different readings, and the content and the tone of these readings are dictated by both the historical weight of the “genus” and its usefulness within the context of each conjuncture.